Krillle/homebridge-signalk/README.md

 `"platform" : "SignalK"`
 `"host": "127.0.0.1:3000"` IP address and port of Signal K server

-### Optional parameters and their default values im omitted:
+### Optional parameters and their default values if omitted:
 `"name" : "NameOfVessel"`
 `"ssl": false` Set to `true` if Signal K server is awating connections via SSL